 Name servers that are currently caching your domain’s DNS records need time for their caches to clear and to begin reporting the records from DNSimple’s name servers.

 It may take up to 24 hours for changes to propagate.

 Transferring the domain to DNSimple

-Once you’re satisfied that the DNS setup is complete and DNSimple is providing DNS service for your domain then you may begin the transfer process without concern for downtime.
+Once the DNS setup is complete and DNSimple is providing DNS service for your domain, you can begin the transfer process without worrying about downtime.